-Any employee whose job-related injury or illness will prevent them from reporting to work following the initial injury or accident should contact their supervisor and Risk Management Services immediately to ensure their absence is reported in accordance with their worker's compensation claim.
-If an employee is needing to be absent for an extended period of more than five (days) please refer to Section 5 of the Employee Handbook for detailed information on Leaves and Absences in accordance with Human Resources policies.
+Any employee whose job-related injury or illness will prevent them from reporting to work following the initial injury or accident should contact their performance manager and Risk Management Services immediately to ensure their absence is reported in accordance with their worker's compensation claim.
+If an employee needs to be absent for an extended period of more than five (days) please refer to Section 5 of the Employee Handbook for detailed information on Leaves and Absences in accordance with Human Resources policies.
+Payroll and benefits may be affected while an employee is on leave; questions about pay and benefits should be referred to, the Payroll and Benefits Departments.